Arash-Barabadi/ROS2/03_ROS2_Node_Creation_C++/Readme.md

 ```

 # How to run the a %%%.cpp code?
 ## to run a code, we first to need compile it.
-So
+So go to the CMakeLists.txt and do the following:

 ### 1- first we need to build an executalbe as below:
 ```txt
 add_executable(robot_news_station src/robot_news_station.cpp)
 ament_target_dependencies(robot_news_station rclcpp example_interfaces)
 ```
 #### on above we are saying that the robot_news_station executable needs both "rclcpp" and "example_interfaces" libraries(packages).

+### 2- install the executable in the same .txt file.
+install(TARGETS
+  robot_news_station
+  DESTINATION lib/${PROJECT_NAME}
+)